The origin of sicilian street food

 Catania is the perfect destination for meat lovers.
 It is full of butcheries and street vendors who specialize in the “Arrusti e mancia”.
 You will smell the classic aromas of grilled meat and try the typical horse steak.
 For the strongest, it is highly recommended the “Bistecca e sangeli”: giblets and sanguinaccio, a sausage made with pork entrails and blood.

-Discover hereall the delicacies of sicilian street food, typical of the Catania city.
+Discover all the delicacies of sicilian street food with our Catania Street food walking tour!

 If you are going to visit Messina, you have to try a very typical sicilian street food, the “fried pitoni”: calzone stuffed with escarole, cheese and anchovies.
 If you want to get the perfect combo try it with a Messina beer!You will find granita in every Sicilian city, but you can only try the mezza with cream in Messina: the coffee granita with cream to eat with the typical “brioche with tuppo”: a brioche with a round shape and a protuberance above called “tuppo”.